-Of course, July 4th has just passed, so I thought I would serve my country in the best way I know how: by talking about our movie heritage.
+Of course, July 4th is here, so I thought I would serve my country in the best way I know how: by talking about our movie heritage.
 More specifically, I have decided to list 200 important films that I feel best represent the true nature of America, warts and all.
-I won't bore you with a long intro--I'd rather you read about the movies than subject you to some wind-bagged soliloquy on our country's blah blah blah.
 So, we start with:

 THE TOP TEN AMERICAN HERITAGE MOVIES OF ALL TIME:

 (1) Mr. Smith Goes to Washington (Frank Capra, 39)

 A righteous young senator stands up to a crooked Washington political machine.

 The innovative Apollo space flights get underway as America begins a Cold War race with the Russians.